Daughter of RFK seeks family heirloom from ‘Hickory Hill,’ but current owner won’t give it up

 Dabbiere said he initially agreed to relinquish the urn under the mistaken belief that it had been brought to Hickory Hill by Jackie Kennedy in the 1950s and was part of her family’s history.
 When he learned that the urn was there long before the Kennedys purchased the property, Dabbiere said, “As a steward of the property’s long and rich history it is my belief the urn should stay with the property.”

-Hickory Hill, built on about 5.6 acres in 1870, has nine bedrooms and 11 baths, a tennis court and a pool, and is designated as a National Historic Landmark, meaning the property cannot be subdivided.
+Hickory Hill, built on about 5.6 acres in 1870, has nine bedrooms and 11 baths, a tennis court and a pool, and is designated as a National Historic Landmark.
 It was bought in 1955 by then-Sen. John F. Kennedy and his wife, Jackie, but in 1957 they swapped homes with Robert and Ethel Kennedy, then building what would become a family with 11 children.

-John Kennedy had purchased the home from the estate of recently deceased Supreme Court Justice Robert Jackson, who also served as a prosecutor during the Nuremberg war-crimes trials and as U.S. attorney general.
+JFK had purchased the home from the estate of recently deceased Supreme Court justice Robert Jackson, who also served as a prosecutor during the Nuremberg war-crimes trials and as U.S. attorney general.
 Jackson also claimed the urn as private property, a letter from 1941 shows.
 That means it is not a permanent part of Hickory Hill, said Kerry Kennedy, a lawyer and longtime human rights activist who is the head of the Robert F. Kennedy Human Rights organization.

 Kerry Kennedy, 60, is the seventh of Robert and Ethel Kennedy’s children, born in 1959 and raised at Hickory Hill.
 The home became a renowned gathering spot for politicians, authors and cultural icons, both before and after Robert Kennedy’s assassination in June 1968.
 It also was the place where Kerry Kennedy said she “learned my uncle had been killed,” when she was a 4-year-old, and “cried in when my father was killed.”
-She said it was “where I learned to play football, the kitchen I learned to bake in...the tree I planted when I started my first day of work on human rights.”
+She said it was “where I learned to play football, the kitchen I learned to bake in ... the tree I planted when I started my first day of work on human rights.”

-Dabbiere, 58, is the chairman of OneWatch and formerly led AirWatch, both companies that manage privacy and security for the computers and mobile devices of both government agencies and private organizations.
-He launched massive renovations on Hickory Hill soon after he took possession in 2010 and tried to shield his identity as the owner of the property, placing it in the name of AirWatch’s CEO and telling Patch.com reporter Bobbi Bowman in 2011, “I have gone to great lengths not to have my name associated” with Hickory Hill.
+Dabbiere, 58, is the chairman of OneTrust and formerly led AirWatch, both companies that manage privacy and security for the computers and mobile devices of government agencies and private organizations.
+He launched massive renovations on Hickory Hill soon after he took possession in 2010 and tried to shield his identity as the owner of the property, placing it in the name of AirWatch’s chief executive and telling Patch.com reporter Bobbi Bowman in 2011, “I have gone to great lengths not to have my name associated” with Hickory Hill.

 Dabbiere entered into a contract with Ethel Kennedy to buy the home in December 2009 for $8.25 million, according to Fairfax real estate records.
 Before the sale, according to the lawsuit, “Ethel Kennedy gave all ownership rights and title to the urn that was located at Hickory Hill to her daughter, plaintiff Kerry Kennedy.”

-Note: An earlier version of this story included the incorrect name of the company for which Dabbiere works.
-It is OneTrust, not OneWatch.